-G.1.2 EPROM program operation
+H.4.2 EPROM program operation

 Typically, the EPROM will be programmed by the bootstrap routines resident in the on-chip ROM.
 However, the user program can be used to program some EPROM locations if the proper procedure is followed.
 In particular, the programming sequence must be running in RAM, as the EPROM will not be available for code execution while the E6LAT bit is set.
-The $V{PP6}$ switching must occur externally after EPGM is set, for example under control of a signal generated on a pin by the programming routine.
+The V{PP6} switching must occur externally after EPGM is set, for example under control of a signal generated on a pin by the programming routine.

-Note: When the part becomes a PROM, only the cumulative programming of bits to logic '1' is possible if multiple programming is made on the same byte.
+Note: Unless the part has a window for reprogramming, only the cumulative programming of bits to logic '1' is possible if multiple programming is made on the same byte.